paoloironhack/dataptams2020/projects/Project_6_final_project/final_project.md

 ### Phase 2 - Exploratory Data Analysis

 * Data exploration
+* Data transformation
 * Data visualisation
-* Data transformation
+* Test your hypotheses / questions
+* Come up with compelling stories

 Start exploring and getting familiar with the available data.
 Here you should also acquaint with the data by making visualisations and performing descriptive and inferential statistical tests.

-### Phase 3 - Data Analysis
+### Phase 3 - Data Analysis and Predictive Modelling

-ML:

 * Feature selection
 * Model training and evaluation
-* Model evaluation
+* Predictive Analysis

-Analysis:

-* Formulate clear hypotheses / research questions
-* Test your hypotheses / questions
-* Come up with compelling stories

 ### Phase 4 - Data Analysis on Repeat and Presentation

-ML:

-* Iterations on your modelling
-* Model evaluation and comparison
+* Compare and evaluate various models
-* Prepare for presentation

-Analysis:

 * Investigate additional questions
+* Explore new avenues

 * Pick the most interesting findings
 * Create your story
+* Prepare your presentation

 ## Project Instructions